 I also acknowledge that campouts and meetings can be unpleasant sometimes in Troop 4, due both to uncontrollable natural forces or inexperience, incompetence, and blatant misbehavior of Troop 4 scouts.
 I remember burnt food, misuse of tools, loud yelling for no reason, random acts of stupidity, insect bites, injuries, objects getting hit with axes, torrential rain, scalding summer heat, spiders, scorpions, fires, theft, broken cameras, broken windows, tent shortages, hideous stenches, blisters, cuts, wasp stings, splinters, blood, sweat, tears, desperation and exhaustion, and the look of panic in the eyes of the leaders who keep trying to keep things under control when something goes wrong at a scout event.
 So I'll admit that being in Troop 4 can be difficult.
 Scouting tests our mental, emotional, and physical limits.
 Obviously, you'll get more out of this program the longer you stick with it, but if you stay in Troop 4 long enough?
 We've been in remote wilderness, in snow and desert and swamps, in canyons and on beaches.
 We've hiked up mountains and hiked 20-mile routes in 102-degree heat.
 We develop leadership skills, emergency preparedness and survival skills, first aid... we can tell you how to navigate by the sky, how to build a shelter, collect rainwater, how to fish, use a knife safely, how to start a fire without a lighter or match.
 We've built physical strength, and prepared for hurricanes, fires, and disaster scenarios.
 Stay long enough and you can learn CPR, bandaging, knots, crafts, swimming techniques, cooking, and selected topics chosen from a long list of merit badges.
 And yes, Troop 4 has won local contests for our accuracy with rifles and shotguns... and thoroughly failed to identify the seemingly obvious body parts of a horse.
 (One boy confused 'hoof' with 'neck'... it was embarassing!)

-I think it's also worth pointing out the two inaccuracies in the content of this page, the first being that the oldest surviving documented evidence of Troop 4 activity dates back to 1919 and not 1918 - and while the troop already existed in 1919 we cannot say with any confidence that it was around any earlier than that year.
-Secondly, the really big misleading thing here is the reference in our lower graphic to Cub Scout Pack 1, which has recently [effectively] dissolved.
-It doesn't exist at this time but we are hoping to bring it back soon, a possibility discussed in the most recent news entry.
+I think it's also worth pointing out the two inaccuracies in the content of this page, the first being that the oldest surviving documented evidence of Troop 4 activity dates back to 1916 and not 1918, - and while the troop already existed in 1916 we cannot say with any confidence that it has run continuously since that time.
+(Due to the Spanish Flu epidemic, it may have gone on hiatus for about a year at some point between 1916 and 1919, but we've got no surviving documentation to say whether the troop was still chartered during that time and therefore we may or may not be the oldest continuously running troop in the Houston area.)
+Secondly, the really big confusing thing here is the reference in our lower graphic to Cub Scout Pack 1, which has recently [effectively] dissolved.
+It doesn't exist at this time but we are hoping to bring it back someday, a possibility discussed in the most recent news entry.
 Children under 11 cannot actually be involved here because of the inactive nature of the Pack, but boys 11-17 in the Houston area who express interest in Scouting are welcome to join Troop 4.
+I'll update the graphic soon to fix this inaccuracy.
 We definitely also would love to see parental involvement, as more leaders and more people watching over the group, especially during long events such as campouts, would be a good thing.
-As we're currently down to three leaders and six genuinely involved boys, the need for more of both is significant at this point.
-We are at a crossroads where our group's history might end in the next year or two if nobody new shows up to revitalize the program.
+As we're currently down to four leaders and three genuinely involved boys, with a handful of others who show up only on occasion, the need for more of both is significant at this point.
+We are at a crossroads where our group's history might end in the next year or two if nobody new shows up to revitalize the program by the end of 2017.
 It's not enough to wait a year or two to 'ramp up' and form a cub pack to segue into the Troop.
 By the time the younger boys get old enough to transition into scouting it'll be too late; the troop will already have folded.
 This means for the group to remain viable we'll need assistance with the troop NOW, not 'eventually'.